Introduction — Elder Law & Elder Care FAQs

 Are there alternatives to guardianship?

 Yes.
-Powers of attorney, healthcare directives, and other planning tools may be used instead of guardianship when feasible.
+Powers of attorney, healthcare directives, trusts, and other planning tools may be used instead of guardianship when feasible.

 Medicaid, Long-Term Care & Benefits